 Find out how legislation works, the structure of the U.S. government and factors that influence governmental policy.
 Examine how businesses can play a role in shaping legislative and administrative agendas.

-Negotiating and Conflict Resolution (MNGT 412)
+Negotiating and Conflict Management (MNGT 412)

 Develop a set of useful negotiation skills and strategies through simulations and debriefings that help you learn to identify types of conflict situations and appropriate, purposeful negotiation techniques.

 Learn about white collar crime, which includes illegal acts committed by nonphysical means and by concealment to obtain money or property or to obtain business or personal advantage.

 Explore real estate areas including ownership, sales, leases and agencies, managerial aspects of brokerage, property valuation and real estate appraising.

 Learn about environmental impact review, air and water pollution control, solid and hazardous waste control, endangered species and habitat preservation, land use regulation and state and federal water rights law.

 Frequently Asked Questions

 What type of law classes do I get to take?

 You'll take four advanced business law classes along with Negotiating and Conflict Management (MNGT 412) as part of your core classes in the major.
 Then you’ll take 9 credit hours of major elective courses.
 The major electives allow you to focus your studies more narrowly by selecting courses in areas such as international law, employment law, real estate law, financial law, environmental law or civil liberties law.
 You can pick from: